confluentinc/ksql/docs/operate-and-deploy/capacity-planning.md

 key space size, and windowing.
 A good starting point here is 32 GB.

-**Network**: ksqlDB relies heavily on {{ site.ak }}, so fast and reliable network is important for optimal throughput.
+**Network**: ksqlDB relies heavily on {{ site.ak }}, so fast and reliable networking is important for optimal throughput.
 A 1 Gbit NIC is a good starting point.

 General guidelines for a basic ksqlDB server are: